Israeli-Palestinian conflicts fuel anti-Semitic acts in Europe | ExBulletin

 Israeli-Palestinian conflicts fuel anti-Semitic acts in Europe

-Thousands of protesters gathered in the streets of Paris, Berlin, Vienna and other European cities in mostly peaceful protests against the Israeli bombing of Gaza, which killed at least 212 Palestinians, including 61 children.

-Pro-Palestinian activists and organizers say solidarity with the Palestinians should not be confused with anti-Semitism, and they denounce what they say are attempts to use accusations of anti-Semitism to try to protect Israel from the critical.
-They say they aim to hold Israel accountable for what they call atrocities against the Palestinians.

-But Moshe Kantor, the president of the European Jewish Congress, warned Tuesday against using geopolitical events 3,000 kilometers away as a pretext to attack Jews.
+But Moshe Kantor, the president of the European Jewish Congress, warned Tuesday of geopolitical events 3,000 kilometers away that would be used as a pretext to attack Jews.

 By attacking Jewish targets, they demonstrate that they do not hate Jews because of Israel, he said, but rather hate Israel because it is the Jewish homeland.

-In Germany, where historical memory is particularly deep due to the Holocaust, pro-Palestinian rallies have taken place in cities in the west of the country and in the capital, Berlin.
-Several have descended into violence, including anti-Semitic chants, calls for violence against Israel, desecration of memorials to Holocaust victims and attacks on at least two synagogues.
+In Germany, the place where historical memory is particularly deep due to the Holocaust, pro-Palestinian rallies have taken place in cities across the western part of the nation and in the capital, Berlin.
+Several have fallen into violence, along with anti-Semitic chants, calling for violence against Israel, desecration of memorials to Holocaust victims and attacks on at least two synagogues.

-The United States on Tuesday slammed Turkish President Recep Tayyip Erdogan, who said at a press conference this week that Jews were murderers, to the point of killing 5 or 6-year-old children.
+The United States on Tuesday criticized Turkish President Recep Tayyip Erdogan, who said at a news convention this week that Jews had been murderers, to the point of killing 5 or 6-year-old children.
 He also said that they were only satisfied by sucking blood.

-Fears that the latest conflict in the Middle East will worsen anti-Semitism have also been expressed in France, which has the largest Jewish and Muslim populations in Europe, and where the situation in the Middle East has previously turned to violence in Europe. the streets of the country.

-In 2014, during the Israeli invasion of Gaza, protesters in Paris and its suburbs targeted Jewish synagogues and shops, set smoke bombs and threw stones and bottles at riot police.
-Some chanted death to the Jews.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online